jinghuazhao/EWAS-fusion/README.md

 it is possible to use code as in [1KG.sh](files/1KG.sh) to get around gerneration of these individual files by using a combined one.
 Note the setup takes advantage of the compact storage of non-genetic data.

 The results will be available from the weights directory to be profiled and used for association analysis above.
+As the number of files is fairly large, [a script](files/cp_weights.qsub) is written to put weights from their temporary directories in place.

 ## Acknowledgements